-- Proper tire inflation pressures are essential to the safe and satisfactory operation of your vehicle. - Check the trailer tires for proper tire inflation pressures before trailer usage. - Check for signs of tire wear or visible tire damage before towing a trailer. - Replacing tires with a higher load carrying capacity will not increase the vehicle's GVWR and GAWR limits.
+- Check the trailer tires for proper tire inflation pressures before trailer usage. - Check for signs of tire wear or visible tire damage before towing a trailer. - Replacing tires with a higher load carrying capacity will not increase the vehicle's GVWR and GAWR limits. - Refer to "Tires" in "Servicing And Maintenance" for further information.

-For further information page 338.